 Know who to call when you need medical treatment.

 You need to know who to call when you need treatment.
-Consider your primary care doctor for non-life-threatening, nonurgent medical questions; learn the location of the nearest urgent care facility for non-life-threatening but urgent medical problems; and learn the location of the nearest hospital for life-threatening or urgent medical problems).
+Consider your primary care doctor for non-life-threatening, nonurgent medical questions; learn the location of the nearest urgent care facility for non-life-threatening but urgent medical problems; and learn the location of the nearest hospital for life-threatening or urgent medical problems.
 It can be hard to know which facility to go to for what type of medical problem.
-This infographic and the information below aims to clear the water.
+This infographic and the information below aims to make the correct choice obvious.

 - Primary Care Physician: Typically your primary care physician (PCP) should be your first stop for physicals, immunizations, chronic disease care, and illness prevention.
 You can also visit your PCP if you are sick and can get an appointment during the week.
 Many PCPs are affiliated with or can recommend hospitals if your condition requires urgent medical care.